valenthyne-ut/session-reminder-app/README.md

-# artieficer
+# session-reminder-app
-A collection of utilities to effortlessly get a Discord bot running without boilerplate, using discord.js and Typescript.
+A fairly simple bot made to remind me and a campaign of friends of upcoming sessions.